MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Move to top

 The owner of the device or a user with administrator privileges for the machine, machine group, or gateway can override the queue priority by moving an item to the top of the queue.
-That item will be put at the top of the queue regardless of its original priority and queued time.
+That item is put at the top of the queue regardless of its original priority and queued time.
 If multiple runs are moved to top, the last one added will be executed first.

 You can cancel moving a run to top.
-It will revert the run back to its original priority and queued time.
+It reverts the run back to its original priority and queued time.

 ## See parent flow run

 If you have permission to access the parent flow, you can use this action to view it's run details.

 ## Cancel parent flow run

 If you're the owner of the flow, or have the role System Administrator or Environment Admin, you can cancel the parent flow run instance.
-This will cancel the current desktop flow and all the other action that were used in the parent flow.
+This cancels the current desktop flow and all the other action that were used in the parent flow.

-## Extended queue priorization
+## Extended queue prioritization

-The extended queue priorization is a machine / machine group setting which optimizes the machine-assignment logic of a run queue.
+The extended queue prioritization is a machine / machine group setting, which optimizes the machine-assignment logic of a run queue.

+Enabling this feature means that extended queue prioritization is applied on machines with multi-session support, such as Windows Server operating systems with RDS enabled.
+This optimizes the default run queue prioritization by extending the current first-in-first-out (FIFO) logic with user prioritization.
+This feature is enabled automatically when multi-session support is detected, but you can opt-out at any time by disabling it.

-### With disabled ‘extended queue priorization’ :
+### With disabled 'Extended queue prioritization'

+**Principle:**

-**Principe:** The machine-assignment algorithm will always wait for the first run in queue ('Next to run' status) to be assigned to a machine before considering the next one.
+The machine-assignment algorithm will always wait for the first run in queue ('Next to run' status) to be assigned to a machine before considering the next one.

-**Logic for an attended run:** The first run in queue is an attended run, its connexion user is user Y :​
+**Logic for an attended run:**

+The first run in queue is an attended run, its connection user is user **Y**:​

-1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
+1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
-2. Filter: The algorithm selects all machines which have an opened session of user Y
+2. *Filter*: The algorithm selects all machines, which have an opened session of user
-3. Allocation : the algorithm assigns the run to one of the remaining machines (randomly).
+3. *Allocation: the algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

-**Logic for an unattended run:** The first run in queue is an unattended run, its connexion user is user Y :​
+**Logic for an unattended run:**

+The first run in queue is an unattended run, its connection user is user **Y**:​

-1. ​Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
+1. *​Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
-2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
+2. *Filter*: The algorithm selects all available machines (i.e. machines which have at least one session available)
-3. Filter: the algorithm discards the machines which already have a session opened by user Y**
+3. *Filter*: the algorithm discards the machines which already have a session opened by user **Y**
-4. Allocation : the algorithm assigns the run to one of the remaining machines (randomly).
+4. *Allocation: the algorithm assigns the run to one of the remaining machines (randomly).
 If no machine is remaining after the last filter, the run is failed.

 > [!NOTE]
+>
 > ** An unattended run can only be processed by a machine if the user session targeted (recorded on the desktop flow connection) is not already in-use on the same machine​.

 > [!TIP]
+>
-> - With disabled ‘Extended queue priorization’, if no machine is immediately available for the first run in queue, it is failed
+> - With disabled 'Extended queue prioritization', if no machine is immediately available for the first run in queue, it is failed
-> - Enabling 'Extended queue priorization' allows the algorithm to reorder the queue when the first run in queue can not be processed (without failing it)
+> - Enabling 'Extended queue prioritization' allows the algorithm to reorder the queue when the first run in queue can not be processed (without failing it)

-### With enabled ‘extended queue priorization’ :
+### With enabled 'Extended queue prioritization'

+**Principle:**

-**Principe:** The machine-assignment algorithm will be able to change the order of the run queue if the first run in the queue cannot be processed because :
+The machine-assignment algorithm is able to change the order of the run queue if the first run in the queue can't be processed because:

-- its targeted user session is currently not opened on any machine (for attended runs)
+- its targeted user session is currently not active on any machine (for attended runs)
 - its targeted user session being already in use on all available machines (for an unattended run)

-**Logic for an attended run:** The first run in queue is an attended run, its connexion user is user Y :​
+**Logic for an attended run:**

+The first run in queue is an attended run, its connection user is user **Y**:​

-1. Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
+1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
-2. Filter: The algorithm selects all machines which have an opened session of user Y
+2. *Filter*: The algorithm selects all machines, which have an opened session of user **Y**:
-   - if some machines remain : step 4
+   - if some machines remain: step 4
-   - if no machine remains : step 3
+   - if no machine remains: step 3
 3. The algorithm reorders the queue by considering the next run in queue (until a run is assignable to a machine)
-4. Allocation : the algorithm assigns the run to one of the remaining machines (randomly)
+4. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly)

-**Logic for an unattended run:** The first run in queue is an unattended run, its connexion user is user Y :​
+**Logic for an unattended run:**

+The first run in queue is an unattended run, its connection user is user **Y**:​

-1. Filter: The algorithm selects all machines which are connected & usable (not in maintenance etc.)
+1. *Filter*: The algorithm selects all machines, which are connected and ready to process runs (not in maintenance etc.)
-2. Filter: The algorithm selects all available machines (= machines which have at least one session available)
+2. *Filter*: The algorithm selects all available machines (= machines, which have at least one session available)
-3. Filter: the algorithm discards the machines which already have a session opened by user Y :
+3. *Filter*: the algorithm discards the machines, which already have a session opened by user **Y**:
-   - if some machines remain : step 5
+   - if some machines remain: step 5
-   - if no machine remains : step 4
+   - if no machine remains: step 4
 4. The algorithm reorders the queue by considering the next run in queue (until a run is assignable to a machine)
-5. Allocation : the algorithm assigns the run to one of the remaining machines (randomly)
+5. *Allocation*: the algorithm assigns the run to one of the remaining machines (randomly)

 ## View list of run queues for gateways